mattcree/chef-engineering-test/README.md

 ## Tips

-* We are looking for a functional solution over a perfectly written and optimized solution.
+* We are looking for a functional, maintainable, and readable solution over a perfectly written and optimized solution.

-* The md5sum utility might be useful
+* The md5sum utility might be useful.

 * There are not any 'tricks' intended in this problem.
 However, we (the authors), are human and can make mistakes.
 Please ask if